cloudmesh-community/hid-sp18-523/paper/paper.md

 ============

-Domo is cloud based data integration platform that enables employees to engage with data that is located anywhere in real time.
+Domo is cloud based data integration platform that enables employees to engage with globally distributed data in real time.
 It provides flexibility to outside partners and third party vendors to integrate and collaborate with data.
 Domo has more than 400 data connectors.
 Data can be accessed directly from public or private cloud regardless if it is